conan-io/conan-io.github.io/_posts/2025-11-24-GameDev-Raylib-Android.markdown

 ### Update the Raylib Example Code

-Now that we have the templace C++ file, we will re-use the previous example, but adapted for Android.
+Now that we have the template C++ file, we will re-use the previous example, but adapted for Android.
 The key differences from the desktop version are:

 * **Touch input** instead of keyboard (using `GetTouchPointCount()`)